projecthamster/xfce4-hamster-plugin/README.md

 providers of these interfaces should be a hard dependency, even if any automated check might detect these as unused.
-Binary distributions do not necessarily provide `D-Bus-Depends` and `D-Bus-provides` kind of tags for automatic dependecy resolution.
+Binary distributions do not necessarily provide `D-Bus-Depends` and `D-Bus-provides` kind of tags for automatic dependency resolution.
 If your distribution doesn't, maybe its time to push the issue.

 The icon from hamster is reused as `org.gnome.Hamster.GUI`.